asztal/eos/README.md

 Eos makes no attempt to provide bells and whistles: this is a low-level wrapper around ODBC which can be used as a building block for a more high-level library.

-Most functions in Eos are asynchronous, however some are guaranteed to return synchronously and are marked here with _(synchronous)_ accordingly.
+Most functions in Eos are asynchronous (any ODBC call which can return ``SQL_STILL_EXECUTING``), however some are guaranteed to return synchronously and are marked here with _(synchronous)_ accordingly.

 ### Asynchronous execution

-ODBC provides for synchronous calls, and asynchronous calls using either [polling](http://msdn.microsoft.com/en-us/library/ms713563%28v=vs.85%29.aspx) (requires ODBC 3.80, e.g. Windows 7) or the [notification method](http://msdn.microsoft.com/en-us/library/hh405038%28v=vs.85%29.aspx) (requires ODBC 3.81, e.g. Windows 8).
+ODBC itself provides for synchronous calls, and asynchronous calls using either [polling](http://msdn.microsoft.com/en-us/library/ms713563%28v=vs.85%29.aspx) (requires ODBC 3.80, e.g. Windows 7) or the [notification method](http://msdn.microsoft.com/en-us/library/hh405038%28v=vs.85%29.aspx) (requires ODBC 3.81, e.g. Windows 8).

-Currently Eos uses only the notification method, but will be extended to support the polling method and the eventually using the [libuv](https://github.com/joyent/libuv) thread pool where asynchronous execution is not supported at all.
+Eos uses the notification method where possible, and falls back to using synchronous calls on the  [libuv](https://github.com/joyent/libuv) thread pool where the notification method is not supported.
+The main advantage of the notification method is that fewer thread pool threads are used (1 thread per 64 concurrent operations, rather than 1 thread for each operation).
+The polling asynchronous method is not supported, but could be implemented.
+Synchronous versions of asychronous API calls are not yet implemented, but could also be done.

 ### Documentation syntax